wenbinf/vizmake/README.md

 * Run `python $(VIZMAKE)/vizmake.py` in any project as how you run `make`.
 Think of `python vizmake.py` as a `make` wrapper.
 You can pass any `make` command line arguments to `python $(VIZMAKE)/vizmake.py`.
+* There are some special command line arguments that vizmake.py will consume before they reach `make`:
+  * --logdir, used for specifying where the log files are written to and read from, default is '/tmp'
 * Open web browser to see http://localhost:8000

 ## Screenshots